cascadiaquakes/cvm-tools-book/usage/parameter_file.md

 ### Variables Metadata

 Metadata for variables consist of attributes for individual variables, both coordinate variables and data variables.
-A template for variables metadata is available under the template directory ()`template/variables_metadata_template.txt`).
+A template for variables metadata is available under the template directory (`template/variables_metadata_template.txt`).
 The variables metadata includes:

-#### DataSet group
+#### Dataset group

 This parameter is required for HDF5 output files only and, if provided, will be used to create a subgroup under the root group for the dataset.